0xnogo/encode-solidity-expert/homework/lesson5/homework.md

 ```
 3.
 ```
-Adding a revert in the constructor.
+* Adding a revert in the constructor.

-Or access a property (like a function) in the constructor.
+* Or access a property (like a function) in the constructor.
 As the contract is not yet deployed, it does not make any sense to access it during the init phase (constructor).
+* Send wei as we deploy the contract

 ```
 4.
 ```
 ```
-Verify that a contract is matching the type of code we are expecting (code can be trusted)
+* Verify that a contract is matching the type of code we are expecting (code can be trusted)
+* Used in delegate calls and proxy contract and upgradable contracts